Skip to main content

 Students enrolled at Université Gustave Eiffel can take courses for one or two semesters in one of our partner institutions as part of the Erasmus+ programme.

-The courses taken will be fully recognised by Université Gustave Eiffel subject to attendance and passing the exams at the host institution.
-Students participating in the Erasmus+ programme do not need to pay tuition fees at their host university.
+The courses taken abroad will be fully recognised by Université Gustave Eiffel, provided students attend regularly and pass the exams at the host institution.
+Students participating in the Erasmus+ program are exempt from paying tuition fees at their host university.

 Conditions

-• Be administratively and pedagogically registered at Université Gustave Eiffel in the year of application and the year of the mobility project.
+• Be officially enrolled both administratively and academically at Université Gustave Eiffel during the application year and the mobility year

-• Have sufficient command of the language of the host university.
+• Have a sufficient command of the language of the host university

 Destinations

-Destinations vary according to the field of study and the component of origin at Université Gustave Eiffel.
+Destinations vary depending on the field of study and the home department at Université Gustave Eiffel.

 How to apply

-1. Contact the international mobility coordinator of your UFR (for the year of departure) for an interview and to sign the authorisation form for participation in the exchange programme.
+1. Contact the international mobility coordinator of your home department (for the year of departure) for an interview and to sign the authorisation form for participation in the exchange programme.

 2. Create an account on our online portal (registration), then log in again to complete the application form.
 Follow all the instructions to complete the form.
 You can choose up to 3 destinations.

-3. After the SRI has notified you of your selection and officially nominated you officially to your host university, you will be contacted by your host universit you will be contacted by your host university to apply according to their conditions of registration.
+3. After the International Relations Office notifies you of your selection and officially nominates you to your host university, you will be contacted by the latter to complete your application according to their enrollment conditions.

-4. If your application is accepted, complete the application form for international mobility assistance and upload, among other supporting documents, the letter of acceptance acceptance letter from the host university.
+4. If the response is positive, complete the international mobility aid application form and upload, among other supporting documents, the acceptance letter from the host university.

 Université Gustave Eiffel has established bilateral cooperation agreements with several universities outside Europe.
-These agreements provide for exchanges for all subjects (except in certain cases).
+These agreements provide for exchanges in all disciplines (except in certain cases).

 Conditions

-• Have good command of the language of the host country.
+• Have a sufficient command of the language of the host university

 Destinations